bassam-h20/basic-circuits-worksheet/README.md

 ### Task 4:
 ###### Built on my previous circuit and added the following to it:

-1. 2 more LED lights, 3 in total
-2. 2 more 220 ohm resistors with the LED lights
-3. 2 buttons each with a 10 KOhm resistor
+1. 2 buttons each with a 10 KOhm resistor
-4. More Coil wires
+2. More Coil wires

 - Button 1 allows the user to turn the LED lights on or off